MayOnesita/IVI-LSB/README.md

 FRONT-END: A React-based web application renders the 3D avatar using Three.js and plays the appropriate sign animations based on the processed guide text.
 The interface is intuitive and mobile-friendly, with visual feedback and playback controls.

 Although still a prototype, this system aims to demonstrate a possible path toward making written Spanish more accessible for Deaf Bolivians.
 The approach is meant to be adaptable and extendable, offering a foundation that future projects can refine, expand, and build upon with the help of broader collaboration and more comprehensive datasets.
+To view the project methodology and research documentation in greater detail, open the [**PDF document**](TFG_Mayra_Oropeza.pdf).

 ---
 ### Source Code